 Since her appointment as editor-in-chief of T: The New York Times Style Magazine in October 2012, Deborah Needleman has been credited with ushering in a new era for the prestigious news publication’s monthly style magazine.
 Needleman’s first issue debuted in February 2013 with a cover and feature on Lee Radziwill, the notoriously private sister of Jacqueline Kennedy.

-An alumnus of George Washington University, Needleman began her career post-graduation as a photographer's assistant before securing a post as a photo editor for The Washington Post's Sunday magazine.
+An alumna of George Washington University, Needleman began her career post-graduation as a photographer's assistant before securing a post as a photo editor for The Washington Post's Sunday magazine.
 Previously, she has also written about style, design and gardens for publications such as Slate and House & Garden, where she was named editor-at-large.
-Prior to joining T, Needleman served as editor-in-chief of WSJ magazine, the Wall Street Journal’s monthly magazine.
-During her tenure at the Wall Street Journal, she created the paper's Saturday lifestyle section "Off Duty".
+Prior to joining T, Needleman served as editor-in-chief of WSJ Magazine, the Wall Street Journal’s monthly magazine.
+During her tenure at the Wall Street Journal, she created the paper's Saturday lifestyle section, "Off Duty".

 Needleman’s leading role as the founding editor-in-chief of Condé Nast’s interiors magazine Domino began in 2005, following a meeting with James Truman, then the editorial director of Condé Nast.
-Launched in spring 2005, Domino quickly built up strong following.
+Launched in spring 2005, Domino quickly built up a strong following.
 Prior to its closure in 2009, the publication had built up a circulation of a million base readers.
-In 2008, Needleman published her first interior design book, under the moniker of ‘Domino’, while releasing her second ‘The Perfectly Imperfect Home’ in 2011.
+In 2008, Needleman published her first interior design book, under the moniker of "Domino," while releasing her second, "The Perfectly Imperfect Home," in 2011.